PyVRP/PyVRP/docs/source/setup/introduction_to_hgs.rst

 You only need provide the initial solutions, for which we suggest to take random initial solutions to ensure diversity in the search.

 .. hint::
-    See the examples :doc:`Vehicle Routing Problem with Time Windows <../examples/vrptw>` and :doc:`Capacitated Vehicle Routing Problem <../examples/cvrp>` on how to setup HGS to solve these VRPs.
+    See the examples :doc:`capacitated VRP <../examples/cvrp>`
+ and :doc:`VRP with time windows <../examples/vrptw>` on how to setup HGS to solve these VRPs.